 The primary targets in the well re-entries are five clastic beds in the Paradox Formation that have been identified by A1 Lithium as containing lithium-rich brine fluids.
+Brine horizons would be perforated for sampling following hole cleanout and casing operations.
 Fluid samples would be collected at each well in IBC containers from these five clastic beds.
 Sample sizes collected would depend on the fluid flow rates from each of the target intervals.
-One of the clastic beds targeted is predicted to have higher formation pressures and therefore higher fluid flow rates.
 The proposed samples from this interval would range in size between 1,000 and 3,000 liters.
 Clastic Beds with lower formation pressures may have lower fluid flow rates and samples are predicted to range in size from 300-400 liters.
 From these bulk samples, smaller samples would be extracted (approximately 1-liter in size) and dispatched to a certified laboratory for analysis.
-While bulk samples are being collected, flow rate would be evaluated.
-Temperature and brine weight would also be tested.
+While bulk samples are being collected, flow rates, temperatures and brine weight would also be tested.